AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 ## Change Log

+### AQTS 2021.3 - Framework version 2.11
+- Added `GageHeightReferencePointId` to `DischargeActivity` to record an optional reference point for Mean Gage Height.
+This will allow Discharge readings to be calculated from a datum other than the local assumed datum.
+- Added `GageHeightAdjustmentAmount` to `DischargeActivity` to record an optional adjustment amount for Mean Gage Height. `MeanGageHeight` and `GageHeightAdjustmentAmount` values are combined by the framework and should not be pre-calculated by the plugin.
+- Added `AdjustmentAmount` to `Reading` to record an optional adjustment amount.
+Adjusted `Reading` and `AdjustmentAmount` values are combined by the framework and should not be pre-calculated by the plugin.

 ### AQTS 2020.3 - Framework version 2.10
 - Added support for `GageZeroFlowActivity` activities to record the gage height at zero flow.
 - Added support for `OtherDischargeSection` channel measurements which can be used to record channel measurements measured against any discharge monitoring method.